misikoff/next-starter-template/README.md

 # Next Starter Template
 This template incorporates a few powerful additions to a basic [Next.js](https://nextjs.org) project.
-A [demo](https://next-starter-template-gamma.vercel.app/) of this template is deployed via [Vercel](https://vercel.com).

 **Use only what you need.** This template is just a starting point.
 Unwanted pieces of this template can be removed easily.